Introduction: Why Refund Disputes Happen So Often

 -

-Other states: May require refunds for defective products regardless of store policy.
+Other states: Some require refunds or replacements for defective merchandise regardless of store policy.

 -